Jathn/industrace/docs/QUICK_START.md

 - Docker and Docker Compose installed
 - Git installed
-- Port 80 available on your system
+- Port 80 and 443 available on your system (for production)
+- Port 5173 and 8000 available on your system (for development)

 ## Quick Installation